8051Enthusiast/yabo/doc/intro.md

 `then` has lower precedence compared to `else`, so it can essentially be used to replicate the functionality of `is` statements:
 `x is 0 then foo else bar` would evaluate `foo` if `x` is `0`, and to `bar` otherwise.

-As a convenience, there's also the `if?` function, which fails if the argument is false:
+As a convenience, there's also the `if` function, which fails if the argument is false:
 `if?(foo > bar) then foo else bar` would evaluate `foo` if `foo` is greater than `bar`, and to `bar` otherwise.

 Recursive Structures and Thunks